SERV4BIZ/hscale/README.md

 # hscale
-Horizontally Scale Database is NoSQL bun work on SQL Database layer like PostgreSQL , MySQL
+Horizontally Scale Database is NoSQL but work on SQL Database layer like PostgreSQL , MySQL